LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 in the ``while`` heading's condition.

 Do not reinvent the wheel!
-We can use our earlier general ``IntInput`` function.
+We can use our earlier general ``PromptInt`` function.
 It needs a prompt.
 As a first version, we can use the parameter ``prompt``::

-   int number = InputInt(prompt);
+   int number = PromptInt(prompt);

 That is the initialization step before the loop.

 .. index::
    double: pitfall; repeat interactive input

-If we get into the body of the loop, it means there is an error, and the concrete example indicates we print a warning message.
+*If* we get into the body of the loop, it means there is an error, and the concrete example indicates we print a warning message.
 The concrete example *also* shows another step in the loop, asking the user for input.
 It is